 Aerate your Humidor

-For some of the high end humidors, they have built in ventilators.
+For some of the high-end ones, they have built-in ventilators.
 If yours doesn’t have this, then it can be a wise idea to open your humidor every month to let a bit of fresh air in.
 Just like most things made from natural materials, they do need to ‘breathe’ so to speak.

 This is a very easy task and if you smoke monthly or even more often you won’t need to do this.
 All you have to do is open the lid and leave it open for 1 to 2 minutes.
-Like I said, if you smoke frequently, your cigars are getting enough air just by you opening and closing the lid to choose your cigar.
+If you smoke frequently, your cigars are getting enough air just by you opening and closing the lid to choose your cigar.